theshoeshiner/cryptools/README.md

-#Cryptools
+# Cryptools

 A Crypto Portfolio Tracker / Balancer

-#Cryptax
+# Cryptax

-A transaction capital gains calculator.
+A capital gains calculator (Currently requires manual coding to import transaction files)

 * Loads all past transactions and trades into memory
 * Calculates cost basis for each specific share based on historical price using the cryptocompare.com API